-Although the Generation Y is generally well educated, self-confident and grown up with X-Factor, Facebook and Smartphone.
+Generation Y is generally well educated, self-confident and with an X-Factor, Facebook and smartphones have grown up.
 Rapid and far-reaching technological, political and cultural changes have strongly influenced their development.

 However, young professionals, especially in the Western world, have very different priorities from the generations before them and a very different understanding of leadership than their superiors.
 And professional experience gets more attention.

 Respect for seniors and hierarchies in the East

 On the other hand, respect for elderly persons and hierachies, especially in eastern cultures, is strongly marked.
 Decisions are often made by small teams and are less transparent in lower hierarchical levels.
 This often leads to frustration, particularly among young internationally experienced employees or those who live abroad.

 Another result: While the “work-life balance” and personal development opportunities play a major role in England, Europe and the United States, it is of little importance in the Eastern world.

 - In the Middle East, family ties are of great importance.
 As a result, the representatives of Generation Y are sometimes less likely to go abroad to gain additional experience.

 - Graduates in India and the UK are particularly reluctant to move, while graduates in Malaysia are more local.

 - And representatives of Generation Y in China are more likely to be characterized by a theoretical and technical training and are not sufficiently prepared in practice.

 Cultural conditions influence the personality more strongly than generational affiliation